jncc/scottish-lidar/README.md

     - /privacy                  - privacy page    (privacy.html)
     - /404                      - 404 page        (404.html)

-Note that we use the react-router `HashRouter` to ensure the app behaves itself in a static hosting envirnoment.
+Note that we use the react-router `HashRouter` to ensure the app behaves itself in a static hosting environment.
 You can navigate directly to deep links and refresh the browser within the app because the static `data.html` page will be (re)fetched from the server, then allowing the the client-side router to take over.

 Data model and server-side API
 ------------------------------